A-amon/Racing-Kart-Game/README.md

 `Note: The angle value is supplied because the images are loaded on client-side.
 Next, the number of frames/images are not fixed but are instead determined by the number of images inside the related folder.
 This allows for fewer hardcoded numbers and a more flexible Animated class.` See [Kart A's frames](https://github.com/A-amon/Racing-Kart-Game/tree/main/src/assets/frames/kartA) and [Animated class](https://github.com/A-amon/Racing-Kart-Game/blob/main/src/kartracinggame/Animated.java)

 #### Server's Responses
 The client exchanges messages with server in a certain order and format.
-These status codes returned alongside the server's responses will show if the previous client's messages are valid or not (and due to what reason if they weren't).
+These status codes returned alongside the server's responses will show if the previous client's messages are valid or not (and due to what reason if they aren't).
 The `Status` enum can be found [here](https://github.com/A-amon/Racing-Kart-Game/blob/main/src/kartracinggame/Status.java)
 |Status|Code|Text|Description|
 |------|----|----|-----------|
 |OK|200|OK|Request has been successfully processed|